lukehollis/SplatGraph/README.md

 # SplatGraph

-**SplatGraph** is a pipeline for generating a hierarchical 3D scene graph with predictive physics properties from a set of input images.
-It leverages **3D Gaussian Splatting** for scene reconstruction, **LangSplatV2** for open-vocabulary language annotations, and **VLMs (Visual Language Models)** for semantic reasoning and physics property prediction.
+SplatGraph is a pipeline for generating a hierarchical 3D scene graph with predictive physics properties from a set of input images.
+It uses the original 3D Gaussian Splatting implementation for scene reconstruction, LangSplatV2 for open-vocabulary language annotations, and VLMs (Visual Language Models) for semantic reasoning and physics property prediction.

+It then represents the annotated scene in [GaussGym](https://escontrela.me/gauss_gym/), which combines Nerfstudio's Viser and NVIDIA IsaacGym, for machine learning and autonomous training.
+This means that agents within the environment can pickup or manipulate segmented objects in the scene based on the predicted physics properties.

 ## Pipeline Overview